Wachusett Meadow Nature Camp | Registration Information

 A confirmation letter/email containing important documents and information will be sent once your camper’s registration has been processed.

 A nonrefundable deposit of $50/camper/session is required to register for camp.
-The deposit will be applied to your camp tuition and cannot be transferred to another camper, family or camp location.
-If registering after May 15, payment in full is required (unless a payment plan has been established with the Camp Director).
+The deposit will be applied to your camp tuition and cannot be transferred to another camper, family, or camp location.
+If registering after May 2, payment in full is required, unless a payment plan has been established with the Camp Director.

-A full refund, minus the nonrefundable deposit, is provided to camp families who cancel in writing on or before May 15.
-After May 15 no refund is available.
+A full refund, minus the nonrefundable deposit, is provided to camp families who cancel in writing at least 2 weeks prior to the start of a session.
 Deposits are not transferable, and refunds are not given for participant dismissal, failure to attend, absence or sick days.
 If we must cancel a session, you will receive a full refund.

 Payment plan options are available.
 Please contact the Camp Director for more information.